 The classroom for most of this course is a modern sailing yacht.
 The course is designed to emphasize the fact that before railroad development in the 1870s, California’s history was mostly maritime focused.
 This course strives to enhance students' attentiveness to surroundings and ability to see layers of history at particular sites.
 On walking tours, this will include studying human history in geography, architecture, and town planning.
 On the water, students will gain a deeper understanding of the wind, currents, and tides that, in the past, had much influence on human hopes, plans, and accomplishments.
 Check out these videos of past California History Sailing trips.

 This opportunity to experience history in the making only comes around once every four years.
 Students who take advantage of this occasion will travel to our nation’s capital in January following the election year to attend the Presidential Inauguration, experiencing the swearing in of our newest president firsthand.
 You will also get to explore this fun and vibrant city, steeped in the history of our nation.

 Over the past 15 years, PLNU students have studied abroad in more than 50 countries and on every continent (including Antarctica!).
 We are devoted to preparing students to become culturally competent global citizens through an acquisition of foreign languages; international understanding; awareness of other cultures and peoples; and recognition of multilingual, multicultural, and ethnic influences at home and abroad.
 You will grow academically and personally, while being encouraged along your faith journey in a community where you can contribute and make a real difference.

-The Office of Global Studies is committed to supporting students in all overseas studies and related academic activities and will assist you in finding a program that excites you in your field of study and region of interest.
+The Study Abroad Office is committed to supporting students in all overseas studies and related academic activities and will assist you in finding a program that excites you in your field of study and region of interest.